notmuch/notmuch/doc/notmuch-emacs.rst

-If you are finding :ref:`notmuch-show` is annoyingly slow displaying large messages, you can customize :emacsvar:`notmuch-show-max-text-part-size`.
+If you are finding :ref:`notmuch-show` is annoyingly slow displaying large messages, you can customize :el:defcustom:`notmuch-show-max-text-part-size`.
 If you want to speed up the display of large threads (with or without large messages), there are several options.
 First, you can display the same query in one of the other modes. :ref:`notmuch-unthreaded` is the most robust for